 Beyond’s “revise” blogs are designed to help GCSE English students prepare for the AQA English Literature Paper 2 exam, providing in-depth analysis of selection of key texts.
 This blog explores William Wordsworth’s The Prelude poem, focusing on:

-If you need a bit more help with Wordsworth’s poem (who doesn’t?!), our The Prelude Revision Sheet is yours to download, for free, below:
+If you need a bit more help with Wordsworth’s poem (who doesn’t?!), our digital revision bundle is for you:

 William Wordsworth’s The Prelude Poem